Skip to content

 """Partially-initialize an animation for use with [Group.write_on][keyed.group.Group.write_on].

-This will set the animations values, easing, and type without setting its start/end frames.
+This will set the animations values, ease, and type without setting its start/end frames.

 Args: